 If your providers or patients are having a difficult time with the concept of unrestricted access to the patient's record, consider researching the OpenNotes project to learn the reasons why this access is helpful in improving patient outcomes.

 Finally, document any exceptions to the information blocking rules.
 To the extent possible, create this documentation at the time of the refusal or delay, rather than after-the-fact.
 Also, specify the exception you believe the incident falls under.
 This process can help protect you from accusations of information blocking.

 TempDev Can Help Answer Your Questions about the Information Blocking Rules

-TempDev’s NextGen regulatory and EHR consultants can help you review the new information blocking rules.
+TempDev’s NextGen regulatory and EHR consultants can help you review the new information blocking rules and what they mean for doctors.
 From training to analysis, TempDev’s expert staff can help make compliance easy.

 Call us at 888.TEMP.DEV or contact us here for help navigating the information blocking rules.